IgniteUI/igniteui-xplat-docs/doc/en/components/geo-map-type-shape-polyline-series.md

 The `GeographicPolylineSeries` works a lot like the `GeographicShapeSeries` except that geo-spatial data is rendered with polylines instead of polygons.

 ## Data Requirements
-Similarly to other types of geographic series in the control, the `GeographicPolylineSeries` has the `DataSource` property which can be bound to an array of objects.
+Similarly to other types of geographic series in the control, the `GeographicPolylineSeries` has the `ItemsSource` property which can be bound to an array of objects.
 In addition, each data item in this object must have one data column that stores single/multiple shapes using an array of arrays of objects with x and y values representing geographic locations.
 This data column is then mapped to the ShapeMemberPath property.
 The `GeographicPolylineSeries` uses points of this mapped data column to plot polygons in the control.

 ## Code Snippet
 The following code shows how to bind the `GeographicPolylineSeries` to locations of cities loaded from a shape file using the ``ShapeDataSource``.